rapiddweller/rapiddweller-benerator-ce/doc/generating_unique_data.md

 ### Prototype Approach

-You can use the prototype approach for getting unique compsite keys: A variable's generation algorithm needs to assure uniqueness of the combination:
+You can use the prototype approach for getting unique composite keys: A variable's generation algorithm needs to assure uniqueness of the combination:

 ```xml
 <generate type="product" count="6" consumer="ConsoleExporter">